Mostafa-Emad77/Football-Information-Website/README.md

 # ECE124C
-This a websie project using html 5 and CSS and Some java script
+This a websie project using html 5 and CSS and Java script